spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/talent-assessment/index.html.md

 It is important to note that because being promoted recognizes high performance both in terms of increased scope/responsibility and monetarily through compensation increase therefore a **promotion "resets" the performance factor evaluation**.

-## Best Practices for Communicating Performance/Growth Factors
+## Best Practices for Communicating Performance/Growth Potential Factors

-After calibration sessions are done and performance and growth factors are determined, it’s time to communicate the final results with team members (after you have been notified that they have been approved by the E-Group). **Please refrain from communicating Performance factors until approval through the E-group level is communicated.** Having an extensive conversation on performance and growth with your team members is a great way to set them up for success going forward.
+After calibration sessions are done and performance and growth potential factors are determined, it’s time to communicate the final results with team members (after you have been notified that they have been approved by the E-Group). **Please refrain from communicating Performance factors until approval through the E-group level is communicated.** Having an extensive conversation on performance and growth potential with your team members is a great way to set them up for success going forward.
 We also want to take the opportunity to give them a perspective on their career development.
 Below we will take you through some of the best practices, but remember, if you are even in doubt please reach out to your manager or [People Business Partner](/handbook/people-group/#people-business-partner-alignment-to-division) for support.

-1. **Communicate performance and growth factors face-to-face over Zoom**.
-As a manager, this is the opportunity for you to have a conversation with your team member about their performance and growth.
-Having the conversation over Zoom allows for you to have a dialogue with your team member (versus just sharing their performance and growth factor) and allows you to pick up other information, like tone and non-verbal cues which can tell you more about how someone is feeling during this conversation.
+1. **Communicate performance and growth potential factors face-to-face over Zoom**.
+As a manager, this is the opportunity for you to have a conversation with your team member about their performance and growth potential.
+Having the conversation over Zoom allows for you to have a dialogue with your team member (versus just sharing their performance and growth potential factor) and allows you to pick up other information, like tone and non-verbal cues which can tell you more about how someone is feeling during this conversation.

 1. **Prepare for the discussion ahead of time.** As a manager, you should have prepared in advance of calibration discussions with your team members.
-Before communicating a team member’s [performance and growth factors](/handbook/total-rewards/compensation/compensation-review-cycle/#performance-factor), it’s beneficial to look back through your preparation document, notes, and anything relevant that was discussed as part of the calibration exercise.
+Before communicating a team member’s [performance and growth potential factors](/handbook/total-rewards/compensation/compensation-review-cycle/#performance-factor), it’s beneficial to look back through your preparation document, notes, and anything relevant that was discussed as part of the calibration exercise.
 Be prepared with notes on the following:
     * Areas the team member is doing well
     * Areas that need improvement
     * Provide specific examples for both strengths and improvement areas.
 The [SBI](/handbook/people-group/guidance-on-feedback/#s-b-i-model) (Situation - Behavior - Impact) model can be effective for delivering examples structured in a way that makes impact clear to team members.
     * Think about recommendations and/or focus areas for a team member’s development

-**To help facilitate the conversations we have put together a [Talent Assessment Template](https://docs.google.com/document/d/1XT1l1STUBilDdVGHXlCcmSE5ApxwVqO1Ln4Wk8e1Fpk/edit) which can be shared with the team member.
-The use of the template is highly recommended, but optional.**

-1. **Schedule a separate call or repurpose your [1:1](https://about.gitlab.com/handbook/leadership/1-1/) to discuss a team member’s performance and growth factor**.
-The performance and growth factors should be communicated at the beginning of the meeting.
+1. **Schedule a separate call or repurpose your [1:1](https://about.gitlab.com/handbook/leadership/1-1/) to discuss a team member’s performance and growth potential factor**.
+The performance and growth potential factors should be communicated at the beginning of the meeting.
 This allows the team member time to ask questions, discuss their assessment, and most importantly, determine next steps.

 1. **Protect the confidentiality of other team members** by avoiding saying things like “you were the only team member to be rated this performance factor.”

-1. **Avoid making future promises** like, “In the next review, I will rate you X performance/growth factor.”
+1. **Avoid making future promises** like, “In the next review, I will rate you X performance/growth potential factor.”

-### Manager Scenarios - Performance & Growth
+### Manager Scenarios - Performance & Growth Potential

 **My team member is on a leave (protected leave or PTO) during the Talent Assessment period.
 How should I handle communication of their assessment?**